 Financial planners don’t get a ton of fanfare, but they should.
 The issue stems from the fact that people don’t understand the value that a financial planner can provide.
-People don’t understand that a financial planner may be the solution to all of their money woes.
-People don’t understand that a financial planner needs to be cherished just like your barber or hair stylist.
-Wait…like your barber or hair stylist?
+People don’t know that a financial planner may be the solution to all of their money woes.
+People don’t understand that a financial planner needs to be cherished just like your barber or hairstylist.
+Wait, like your barber or hairstylist?
 Yes!!
 When you need your hair done for an event or before you go on a trip, you will move mountains to get that appointment.
 Or if your person doesn’t do appointments, you will wait as long as it takes.
 Why??
 Because looking good is non-negotiable!!
 However, when it comes to financial matters, you’re okay with NOT taking immediate action and continuing a life of financial misery.
-There isn’t a sense of urgency when it comes to interacting with a financial planner, nor is there typically an immediate (there are exceptions) outcome received.
-Thus, people tend to shy away from meeting with a financial planner or they constantly reschedule their appointment.
+There isn’t a sense of urgency in interacting with a financial planner, nor is there typically a quick (there are exceptions) outcome received.
+Thus, people tend to shy away from meeting with a financial planner or constantly reschedule their appointment.

-Now that we’ve addressed the psychology behind why people avoid financial planners, let’s move on and take a look at what you need to consider when you are ready to find your go to person.
-For starters, whoever you decide on, you actually need to like them.
+Now that we’ve addressed the psychology behind why people avoid financial planners, let’s move on and look at what you need to consider when you are ready to find your go to person.
+For starters, whoever you decide on, you need to like them.
 It doesn’t make much sense to do business with someone that you don’t like.
 Next, it’s recommended that you should interview 2-3 candidates before making your decision.
-Before finishing that first meeting (which is typically the free consultation that most will offer) you should know exactly how they get paid and what they are capable of doing for you.
+Before finishing that first meeting (which is typically the free consultation that most will offer), you should know precisely how they get paid and what they can do for you.

 Here’s a menu (of sorts) that you should consider when walking into that first meeting.
 A financial planner usually works in one of 3 ways: